Alejandrajimenez07/Endome-project/readme.md

 ## UX

 ### Colour Scheme

-The colours used in this project are base on the logo,
+The colours used in this project are base on the logo, which I made myself taking inspiration on a uterus image that is attached on the logo.

 - `B65952` used for the header, nav bar and footer.
 - `#C66963` used for main containers.